hunzlausman/Browser_phone/README.md

         SipPassword : str
         ServerPath : str

-###### CreateUserAgent is a primary function for connecting browser phone with an asterisk server.It is accepting 6 primary arguments wssServer,SipDomain,WebSocketPort,SipUsername,SipPassword snd ServerPath respectively.Oyher variables being used in the function are defined at the top of phone.js.You can(additionally) add them as arguments and pass custom values for them.
+###### CreateUserAgent is a primary function for connecting browser phone with an asterisk server.It is accepting 6 primary arguments wssServer,SipDomain,WebSocketPort,SipUsername,SipPassword snd ServerPath respectively.Other variables being used in the function are defined at the top of phone.js.You can(additionally) add them as arguments and pass custom values for them.

 ##### Note: For development purposes https connection with relative SipDomain must be established to overcome registration related errors.Just visit the following url and allow traffic: https://SipDomain:WebSocketPort